patorjk/figlet.js/README.md

 For more info see the [figlet-cli](https://github.com/patorjk/figlet-cli).

 ## Release History
+* 2020.02.23 v1.3.0 Added the "ANSI Regular" font and updated the README with info on how to use with Webpack.
 * 2018.03.26 v1.2.1 parseFont works in node for adding fonts manually
 * 2016.09.27 v1.2.0 jQuery replaced with fetch API / polyfill.
 * 2016.04.28 v1.1.2 textSync now works in the browser with font pre-loading.